boonemiller/CudaRayTracer/README.md

 ### Accelerating Shading

 From our Ray Intersection function we get a bunch of intersections we can calculating the shading value of.
 We just use phong shading with the light information.
-When testing shadow rays, we call the same bvh traversal device(gpu) function as we did with Ray Intersection.
+When testing shadow rays, we call the same bvh traversal device(GPU) function as we did with Ray Intersection.

+### Results

+Initial results show significant improvement over my multi threaded implementation.
+On a simple scene, it showed 3-4X improvement/

 ### Future Improvements

+Shared Memory- Try to bring the memory closer to the processing by using shared memory

 Ray Sorting- GPU caches are small, so ray sorting would possibly increase cache hits by processing rays sequentially that might access the same parts of the bvh tree.
 So possibly the scene objects would already be in the cache.

 Find something for the CPU to do- right now all of the work is being done on the GPU.
 This results on the CPU just waiting there until the GPU finishes.
-I tried doing Ray sorting on the CPU while the GPU is doing phong shading, but the gpu returned faster than the cpu could finsih sorting, resulting is slower overall execution.
+I tried doing Ray sorting on the CPU while the GPU is doing phong shading, but the GPU returned faster than the cpu could finish sorting, resulting is slower overall execution.